m4rdukkkkk/crypto-arbitrage-bot_v0/README.md

 ### Licensed & Copyright
 This project is licensed under the MIT License, each file separately has a license and copyright based on the participants writing and modifying the file<br/>
-In "Main" Project The folder " Utility " has been copied from jjxtra/ExchangeSharp And I did not change them<br/>
+In "Main" Project The folder " Utility " has been copied from [jjxtra/ExchangeSharp](https://github.com/jjxtra/ExchangeSharp) And I did not change them<br/>
-In "Main" Project The following folders "Model" & " API" have been copied from jjxtra/ExchangeSharp And I changed the files<br/>
+In "Main" Project The following folders "Model" & " API" have been copied from [jjxtra/ExchangeSharp](https://github.com/jjxtra/ExchangeSharp) And I changed the files<br/>
-All other files and projects were written by shalom malovicki   shalomm2468@gmail.com
+All other files and projects were written by [shalom malovicki](mailto:shalomm2468@gmail.com)